·

 San Francisco’s museums form a rich, eclectic landscape where art, science, history, and innovation intersect.
 Alongside heavyweights like SFMOMA, the de Young, California Academy of Sciences, and the Exploratorium, the city delights in its quirkier side with gems like the Beat Museum, the Cable Car Museum, and the Musée Mécanique, where nostalgia and counterculture reign.

-9. Palace of Fine Arts
+9. Pose at the Palace of Fine Arts

-The Palace of Fine Arts was built in 1915 for the Panama-Pacific International Exposition
+The Palace of Fine Arts was built in 1915

-10. The Ferry Building
+10. Eat the Ferry Building

 chocolate bars on display in the the ferry building in san francisco

+The Ferry Building is now home to 50+ shops, cafes, restaurants, bakeries, wine bars, groceries, and more food-centric finds.
 Drop by for the thrice-weekly market (Tue, Thu, Sat) that unfurls around the perimeter.

-11. Haight-Ashbury
+11. Peace Out in Haight-Ashbury

 Haight-Ashbury neighborhood colorful painted sidewalk